greggman/HappyFunTimes/docs/linux.md

 *   Open a shell
 *   cd into the root of the repo you cloned (eg. `cd HappyFunTimes`)
 *   type `npm install` which will install needed node modules locally
+*   type `sudo npm install -g hft-cli` which will install the `hft` command line tool.
 *   type `node server/server.js --app-mode` which will start the server.